duke326/SWE_262/README.md

   ```

   which does, inside the library, the same thing that task 5 of milestone 1 did in client code, before writing to disk.
 Are there any possible performance gains from doing this inside the library?
 If so, implement them in your version of the library.

+  We do believe for replacement method, we need to read all the xml file to get the whole  JSONObject.

 - You can try these methods by following command: